-If you are not receiving one of these 7 benefits and all of the other points apply, but you are on a low income and self-isolation will cause you hardship you may still be entitled under Hillingdon's Discretionary Scheme.
+If you are not receiving 1 of these 7 benefits and all of the other points apply, but you are on a low income and self-isolation will cause you hardship, you may still be entitled under Hillingdon's Discretionary Scheme.
 The qualifying criteria for this is:

 - you are on a low income with no recourse to public funds (low income defined as less than £250 a week)

 - you are awaiting the outcome of your application for one of the above qualifying benefits

 - you have an outstanding appeal against a decision not to award one of the qualifying benefits

 Please note: The discretionary fund is a cash limited pot of money allocated by the Department of Health and Social Care.
 When the funds are all allocated, no more awards will be made.